wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 	            # Now we save the UserProfile model instance.
 	            profile.save()

-	            # Update our variable to tell the template registration was successful.
+	            # Update our variable to indicate that the template
+                # registration was successful.
 	            registered = True
 	        else:
 	            # Invalid form or forms - mistakes or something else?